macccorehenni/ten-stories/The Trials/Introduction to the Snow.md

 Anna frowned.
 "I thought that—"

 Anna looked down.
 She had assumed that "temporary immortality" just meant that she would lose it if she disgraced or otherwise upset Thalindra.
-She didn't realize that she— and Celesteia— had lost their immortality
+She didn't realize that she— and Celesteia— had lost their immortality when they made it into Mythra.
+Luckily, both she and her wife were always careful, even when